Pranjul-Mani/Simon-game/README.md

 # The Simon Says Game

-This is a simple easy to play game.Its offers a simplistic yet engaging experience designed to provide a quick mental refreshment.
+This is a simple easy to play game.It offers a simplistic yet engaging experience designed to provide a quick mental refreshment.

-# Technologies Used
+## Tech Stack

-1.JavaScript
+#### HTML - For giving structure and design.

-2.HTML
+#### CSS - Used for styling.

-3.CSS
+#### JavaSript - Giving functionality.

-# How to Play
+## How to Play

-2.Open index.html in your preferred web browser.
+1. Open the game using the given link.

-3.Use keyboard keys to start the game.
+2. Use keyboard keys to start the game.